geoffreyporto/resume/README.md

 **Qualifications**

+* 5+ years of experience working with software development.

 * 2 years of experience working in Java and Javascript.

 * 2 years of experience leading software development projects.